 If a little is good, more is better?
 Not really…

 The trouble with Liebig’s barrel is that it doesn’t tell the whole story.
 While it correctly illustrates the limiting factor, it reveals nothing about the soil balance needed to allow plants to grow to their full potential.

 Our concern is helping you grow food of the highest nutritional density.

 This means balancing the soil mineral reserves, building the capacity of the soil to hold and distribute nutrients and enhancing the means with which plants take up nutrients, both biologically and directly.

-Home gardens can be a great source of nutrient dense food.
+Home gardens and small farms can be a great source of nutrient dense food.
 They are usually fairly small in area, and so do not require truckloads of mineral nutrients.
-There are many, many benefits to the gardener and the local community.
-And if you are going to be growing your own food, why not grow the best?
+There are many, many benefits to the garden farmer and the local community.
+And if you are going to be growing and selling your own food, why not grow the best?